top of page

 MHR is always looking for expertise from specialty areas such as attorneys, carpentry, engineers, electricians, graphic designers, event planning, data management, marketing, etc. Let us know if you can help!

-NOTE: All volunteers must attend our horse 101 training course, and be involved with one or more activities before caring for the rescue horses.
-We understand the desire to work directly with the horses, however our rescues often are in the process of rehabilitation and learning how to trust.
+NOTE: We understand the desire to work directly with the horses, however our rescues often are in the process of rehabilitation and learning how to trust.
 Working with this type of horse takes time and experience.
 MHR will teach dedicated volunteers how to work with rescues as long as it is a safe and positive environment for everyone.

 Fill In Your Info